ruan-xian/POCRA/README.md

 - Blur size: How much blur to apply to the image.
 Probably OK at 0, but the option is here for legacy purposes.
 - Minfilter size: How much to "thicken" the pixels in the image.
 This has a large effect on the resulting text detection quality.
 - Preview image: View an annotated screenshot showing what the application "sees" and what it interpreted the output as, according to the current preprocessing settings.
 ## Blacklisting
+POCRA supports a user blacklist to exclude terms from being recognized as valid Pokemon.
+This is useful when you don't want to, for example, recognize Pokemon in your team, or a term commonly gets interpreted as a Pokemon when it is not (like S.ATK being read as Sawk).
+You can press the "Blacklist" button under a Pokemon's button in the Detection Results box to add that Pokemon's name to the blacklist (*not* the recognized text), or you can press "Edit Blacklist" to manually edit the blacklist.
+Enter your terms one per line.

+After the blacklist is set, any text that matches a blacklist term as well as (or better than) any Pokemon will be discarded.
+## Other notes
+- All settings are saved when the app is exited in `pocra_settings.json`
+- POCRA may fail to recognize or open the proper pages for mega evolutions and gigantamax Pokemon
+- POCRA will not account for regional variations
+- An internet connection *is* required to use POCRA (to load the Pokedex page)